spabolu/bug-tracker/README.md

 # bug-tracker
-a place to keep track of things that _bug_ you
+a place to keep track of things that bug 🐛 you